yonycherkos/faceSwap/README.md

 For getting start with this project
 * select two image from the given one or your own images.
 * then give the path to the images you selected.
-* finally run the faceSwap.py python script.
+* finally run the demo.py python script and enter image name from images/original_image.

 ## Prerequisites